Azure/Cloud-Native/website/blog-cnny/2023-02-07/index.md

 ## Implement Persistent Volumes using Azure Files

 Similar to last week's exercise, we will take advantage of storage classes built into AKS.
-We will use the `azurefile-csi-premium` storage class which will create an Azure Files resource as our backend storage.
+For this week's scenario, the `azurefile-csi-premium` storage class will be used to create an Azure Files resource as our backend storage.

 Create a PVC for the database server.